ShivankK26/Router-Academy-Courses/docs/building-on-ccif/About Swap Adapters.md

 ## Adapters for Swapping Assets

 This Module is Useful for Understanding the ***ThirdFy*** and ***DexSpan*** Adapters which are important for Learning about Swapping Adapters.
+Refer [this](https://github.com/router-protocol/router-intents-eoa-adapters/tree/main/evm/contracts/intent-adapters/swap) Repository for Smart Contracts.

 ### DexSpan Adapter

 The `DexSpanAdapter` Smart Contract is Designed to facilitate Token Swaps using the `DexSpan` Contract.
-This Document Provides a Comprehensive Guide to Understanding and using the `DexSpanAdapter`.
+This Tutorial Provides a Comprehensive Guide to Understanding and using the `DexSpanAdapter`.

 - **Contract Structure** - The `DexSpanDataStore` Contract is used to Store the address of the DexSpan Contract.
 It Inherits from OpenZeppelin's Ownable Contract for Ownership Management.
 The Contract imports Several Dependencies -